-Information concerning directors, executive officers, promoters and control persons, and compliance with Section 16(a) of the Exchange Act is set forth in the Company's Proxy Statement for the annual meeting of shareholders under the headings "Election of Directors" and "Directors and Executive Officers."
+Information concerning directors and executive officers is set forth in the Company's Proxy Statement for the annual meeting of shareholders under the headings "Election of Directors" and "Directors and Officers."
 That information is incorporated herein by reference.

 The Company has adopted a code of ethics that applies to all of its directors and employees, including it principal executive officer, principal financial officer and principal accounting officer.
 A copy of the code of ethics is filed as an exhibit to this annual report.